Carbonfreezer/Rust-A-Star/README.md

 ```

 # Examples
-On the [github repo](https://github.com/Carbonfreezer/Rust-A-Star) you can find the source code of the example
+The library comes with the example app *openglapp*.
-app *openglapp*.
 This example app contains several modules:

 1. **line**: This contains the *Line* class in there that helps with the graph construction.
 2. **graph_constructor**: This is a helper module that generates random graphs that obey a couple of rules to be pretty.